 In addition it enhances flavour, just like salt does.
-Known as the “volatility effect”, alcohol "bonds with both fat and water molecules.
-In this way, alcohol bridges the gap between our aroma receptors (which respond only to molecules that can be dissolved in fat) and food (which consists primarily of water).
-This is crucial, because most of the great “flavor” in food comes from aromas in the nose rather than tastes in the mouth" (source Fine Cooking by David Joachim and Andrew Schloss)
+Known as the “volatility effect”, alcohol bonds with both fat and water molecules, bridging the gap between our aroma receptors (which respond only to molecules that can be dissolved in fat) and food (which consists primarily of water).
+This is crucial, because most of the great flavour in our food actually comes from the aromas in our noses and not the tastes in the mouth.

 Making Vegan Penne alla Vodka is so easy!
 Here's how it's done:

 - Blend the cashew cream and add it along with the vodka and seasonings.

 - Cook the pasta until al dente.